 Any compact privilege held by the individual shall expire on the same date as the individual's home state license.
+The expiration date of the home state license shall be the expiration date that was in effect on the date the individual purchased the compact privilege.
 The fee paid to the member state for a compact privilege shall cover the period of time the individual has remaining on the home state license.
+Any renewal of the home state license does not automatically extend the expiration date of the compact privilege.